Things I’m thankful for.

 I receive a pulsating message from my crush, she’s gushing about how she likes me and all that stuff, I’m supposed to be excited yeah?
 But there’s no rush of adrenalin, I don’t even bother replying the message.
 I simply switch my screen back to my Poweramp music player.

-I go through really cool stuffs on Instagram, beautiful pictures and all that, I double tap on a few and immediately switch to the “explore” tab to search for KlintonCod, the funny Instagram bloke.
+I go through really cool stuff on Instagram, beautiful pictures and all that, I double tap on a few and immediately switch to the “explore” tab to search for KlintonCod, the funny Instagram bloke.
 I laugh my ass off watching his short clips, and exit.

 So there’s a job offer knocking on my door, the dream job everyone wants, and instead of giving them a swift reply, I wave it off and not bother.
 Because I don’t really get all that excitement.
 I go back to my diary.